jvm-repo-rebuild/reproducible-central/README.md

 <details><summary><b>Contribute A New Build Spec</b></summary>

-If you know a project released to (Maven) Central Repository that is expected to provide Reproducible Builds, please tell us by opening an issue with details.
+If you know a project released to Central Repository that is expected to provide Reproducible Builds, please tell us by opening an issue with details.
 Even better, you can provide a PR containing a [`.buildspec` build specification file](BUILDSPEC.md).

 </details>